 With the introduction of technology there is even greater focus on the creation of cognitive and social conditions that allow us to approach learning in a meaningful way that enhances the learning experience and increases ownership of learning outcomes.

-Learning theory - a theory about changes in observable behaviour.
+Learning theory - a theory about changes in observable behaviour.- how do changes become permanent?

 - Is the change immediate?